Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 ## Overview

 The CMAP Visualization Toolkit helps you examine patterns in text data (e.g. qualitative interviews, fieldnotes, and documents) using visual tools.
 It provides a bridge to combine computational text analysis with qualitative research methods to identify patterns and visualize relationships (based on academic work by Abramson et al. 2018, 2025).
+For more information, please see the [computational ethnography lab repository](https://github.com/Computational-Ethnography-Lab/Computational-Ethnography-Lab).

 The notebook included with this toolkit explains all the methods in detail.